How Much Does My Foam Part Weigh?

 With this calculation, we can say that our set of four endcaps collectively weighs 1.94 lbs (.485 lbs per part).

 This is about as far as hand calculations can be taken before CAD models are needed.
 When using custom foam profiles or molded parts, the hand calculating is nearly an impossible feat.
+However, if you partner with foam industries, we’ll provide a weight estimate for even the most complex customized parts.

 Contact a Packaging Expert